[Moderate revision–posted 4/2/25 (replaces 8/15/24 edition)]

 5. Interviewing

 a.
 Hiring managers should interview qualified applicants utilizing well-constructed interview questions.
-Interviews should consist of job-related, quantifiable questions based on the essential functions detailed from the position description and job posting.
+Interviews should consist of job-related, quantifiable questions based on the essential functions detailed in the position description and job posting.
 All applicants interviewed should be asked the same core questions.
 Open-ended situational questions may be utilized during the interview to determine how an applicant may respond in different situations.

 6. Selecting and Offering Employment

 The hiring manager is responsible for selecting a qualified applicant.
-The hiring manager is responsible for getting the applicant pool certified prior to making an offer of employment.
-In order to get the applicant pool certified, the following steps should be taken:
+The hiring manager should take the appropriate steps to have the hiring matrix and applicant pool reviewed by Human Resources.
+In order for Human Resources to review the pool, the following steps should be taken:

 a.
 The hiring manager should attach the hiring matrix and interview questions to the job requisition and complete the staff selection summary form.
-The department should provide documentation for all reasonable efforts to recruit minorities, women, veterans, and individuals with disabilities.

 b.
-The staff selection summary form should be routed to Human Resources for review.
-Human Resources will review the hiring matrix to ensure the department has made all reasonable efforts to diversify the applicant pool.
-Once the staff selection summary form has been approved, the department may proceed with the offer of employment.
-Human Resources will respond to the request for certification within 3 business days of the receipt of the request.
+The staff selection summary form should be routed to Human Resources.
+Human Resources will review the hiring matrix, interview questions, and staff selection summary form.
+Once the staff selection summary form has been approved, the department may proceed with the offer process.
+Human Resources will respond to the request for review within three business days of the receipt of the request.

 c.
-Once the applicant pool has been certified and before extending an offer, the hiring manager should check references by verifying the information supplied during the application process and any additional information provided during the interview.
+Once the applicant pool has been reviewed and before extending an offer, the hiring manager should check references by verifying the information supplied during the application process and any additional information provided during the interview.
 Hiring managers should also verify the following information on the applicant(s):

-(1) Verify employment history and references from the application and/or resume.
+(1) Verify employment history and professional references from the application and/or resume.
 Forms to document the information are available in the applicant tracking system.
+Two documented references should be added to the candidate file prior to making the offer of employment.

 (2) If the applicant is a current or former employee of Texas Tech University, Texas Tech University System, or Texas Tech University Health Sciences Center, hiring managers should contact Human Resources to review the applicant's performance evaluations and prior work history before extending an offer of employment.
 Email hrs.recruiting@ttu.edu to schedule a time.